athira-0001/devops_projects/README.md

 \
 Project 4 : Docker project\
 Containerized a Django web application using Docker container\
-Containerized a java application with and without multi-stage docker build
+Containerized a java application with and without multi-stage docker build :\
+Without multi-stage docker build image size was 909mb\
+With multi-stage docker build image size was 226mb